Skip to content

 end

-These designs are actually quite lightweight.
-The required code is estimated to be not much, just more mentally taxing.
-I’m currently developing and have open-sourced it at https://github.com/Heerozh/hetu, which will be used in the next SLG game.
-Contributions are welcome.
+These designs are actually quite lightweight; the required code probably isn’t much, just more mentally taxing.
+I’m currently developing and have open-sourced it: Heerozh/hetu.
+It will be used in the next SLG game, and contributions are welcome.